Aequalis-lib/AequalisReactWonder/ReactRouterV6/React-router-v6.md

 5. On clicking sports tab redirect the page to '/sports' and show two cards named indoor and outdoor
 6. On clicking, one of those cards should render the list of sport names(ex:chess for indoor and cricket for outdoor) comes under that particular group below that card.
 7. On clicking one of the sports name that rendered below the card you should render images relevent to that particular sport/game below the sport name.
-   8.Points 5,6,7 should render on same page(nested).
+8. **Points 5,6,7 should render on same page(nested).**
-8. On clicking about page you should render definition of each sport.
+9. On clicking about page you should render definition of each sport.